tayapro/wizy/README.md

 <img src="assets/images/readme/information_architecture.png" alt="information architecture image"/><br >

+Users can transition from the left side of the diagram to the right side by clicking the **Play** button.
+Click the **Start** button to go to the `Game` page from the `Rules` page.
+The `Outcome` page displays a player's results regardless of the game's result.
+By clicking the **Start** button on the `Outcome` page, they can return to the `Game` page.
+Using the links in the menu, players can always navigate from the right side to the left side of the diagram.

-The structure includes the following main UI components:
+The WIZY UI structure includes the following main UI components:

 - **Home Page**: The landing page where users are welcomed and can enter their name to start the game.
 - **Rules Page**: Provides game instructions and allows users to select the difficulty level.